j-labs/stfo-colbert/README.md

 # stfo-colbert

-> Straightforward ColBERT indexing and serving
+> Straightforward ColBERT indexing and serving (if you need a development ColBERT server)

 ## Design Goals